-Based on the results of the laboratory testing, removal and recompaction of the near-surface native alluvium will result in an average shrinkage of 3 to 11 percent.
-However, the estimated shrinkage of the individual soil layers at the site is highly variable, locally ranging from a minimum shrinkage value of 0 percent to a maximum shrinkage of 13 percent at varying sample depths and locations.
-It should be noted that the potential shrinkage estimate is based on dry density testing performed on small-diameter samples taken at the boring locations.
-If a more accurate and precise shrinkage estimate is desired, SCG can perform a shrinkage study involving several excavated test-pits where in-place densities are determined using in-situ testing methods instead of laboratory density testing on small-diameter samples.
+Removal and recompaction of the artificial fill and near-surface native soils is estimated to result in an average shrinkage of 5 to 15 percent.
+Shrinkage estimates for the individual samples ranged between from 2 to 19 percent shrinkage based on the results of density testing and the assumption that the on-site soils will be compacted to about 92 percent of the ASTM D-1557 maximum dry density.
+It should be noted that the shrinkage estimate is based on the results of dry density testing performed on small-diameter samples of the existing soils taken at the boring locations.
+If a more accurate and precise shrinkage estimate is desired, SCG can perform a shrinkage study involving several excavated test pits where in-place densities are evaluated using in-situ testing methods instead of laboratory density testing on small-diameter samples.
 Please contact SCG for details and a cost estimate regarding a shrinkage study, if desired.

 Minor ground subsidence is expected to occur in the soils below the zone of removal, due to settlement and machinery working.
-The subsidence is estimated to be 0.10 feet.
+The subsidence is estimated to be 0.1 feet.